haud-ba/XTS_TRANSPORT_LAYER/README.md

       - Count:
         - how many mover were entered into list

-  - I_StationMover:
+  - I_XtsTransport_Mover:
     - Mover interface for use in fb_Station
-      - GetMoverInfo:
-        - reads to ST_MOVER_INFO
-      - Halt:
-        - MC function block for setting mover passive in CA Group in standstill at WorkPosition
-      - MoverAbsolute:
-        - CA function block for pulling in mover from WaitPos to WorkPos, target and standstill is checked
-      - SendToPosition:
-        - CA function block for sending mover to target station, mover has to move ReleaseDistance for success
-      - RailLength:
-        - used for calculating abs pos from modulo pos and crossing of modulo turn
+	- CA methods used for positioning and sending of mover

 <div style="page-break-after: always;"></div>